fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 To get the hang of C++, let's start with HackerRank or Leetcode Each platform has multiple levels, and each level is associated with a difficulty jump.

-Once you are `5 stared` at HackerRank or have solved 40-50+ easy problems on LeetCode, you'd be good to move on.
+Once you are `5 stared` at HackerRank or have solved 40-50+ easy problems on LeetCode, we'd be good to move on.

-We should be good to move on to **problem-solving and critical thinking**, and there are multiple ways to develop this.
+Moving on to **problem-solving and critical thinking**, there are multiple ways to develop this.
 You could go ahead and follow the [industry standard](https://leetcode.com), or do [what I did](https://github.com/fuzzymx).

-We'd be doing a mix of both.
+We'd be doing a mix of both here.
 We'd start off with LeetCode, and then parallelly move on to building stuff.

 ##### LeetCode